-Anthracyclines have marginal single-agent activity in multiple myeloma.
-A phase III randomized trial found that median time to progression (TTP) was superior with bortezomib plus pegylated liposomal doxorubicin compared with bortezomib alone, 9.3 months vs 6.5 months, respectively, P < .001.152 The OS at 15 months was also superior, 76% compared with 65%, respectively, P = .03.
+Doxorubicin and Liposomal Doxorubicin: Anthracyclines have marginal single-agent activity in multiple myeloma.
+A phase III randomized trial found that median time to progression (TTP) was superior with bortezomib plus pegylated liposomal doxorubicin compared with bortezomib alone, 9.3 months versus 6.5 months, respectively, P<0.001.
+OS at 15 months was also superior, 76% compared with 65%, respectively, P = 0.03.
 Despite this study, liposomal doxorubicin is infrequently used in the treatment of relapsed multiple myeloma given availability of other active agents.
 Doxorubicin-containing regimens such as PAD or VDT-PACE may be useful in the treatment of patients with aggressive multiple myeloma refractory to other standard myeloma agents.